 In a car, you’ll get a seat and personal space, and no-one will complain if you have the radio on, but you could be stuck in rush hour traffic for a very long time – not good for the blood pressure if you need to get to work in time for a meeting.
 Then there’s the problem of remembering to pay for the Congestion Charge that you’ll have to pay on top of the parking charges… which could be as much as £55 a day (yes, really!) depending on where you need to park.

 With a bit of forethought to allow yourself extra time, there are other ways of getting to work.
 Maybe you can make use of the 500 acres of beautiful Royal Parks that make the capital such a special place.
 Get off a stop or two early and meander across the grass and enjoy the psychological boost that being in green spaces brings.

 You could make your park commute even more interesting by hiring a bike, learning to roller skate, skateboard, or embracing your inner child and using a scooter.

 If sitting down as you enjoy fresh air and lovely views are more appealing, go on a river cruise.
-If you start work later or finish earlier than the majority of commuters, a Circular Cruises boat can take you between Westminster Pier and St Katharine Pier in easy-going style – and you’ll even have time for a tea or coffee as you cruise.
+If you start work later or finish earlier than the majority of commuters, a Circular Cruises boat can take you between Westminster Pier and Tower Bridge Quay in easy-going style – and you’ll even have time for a tea or coffee as you cruise.
 Or, if you’re travelling between Westminster and Greenwich, try Thames River Services, our sister company, which will afford you even more time to relax and recharge.